 11 Street/12 Street S.E. route improvements (9 Ave to 26 Ave S.E.)

-We anticipate construction to begin in September, 2020 and will be complete by the end of October.
+Construction work has begun and is anticipated to be complete by the end of October.

 Construction activities will include: